ethanbergstrom/Cobalt/README.md

 ## Known Issues
 ### Stability
 WinGet's behavior and APIs are still very unstable.
 Do not be surprised if this module stops working with newer versions of WinGet.

+### Retrieving package upgrade list hangs on first use
+Due to [a bug](https://github.com/microsoft/winget-cli/issues/1869) that [is resolved](https://github.com/microsoft/winget-cli/pull/1874) in WinGet v1.3 preview releases, if `Get-WinGetPackageUpdate` is ran with WinGet v1.2.x or below without having first accepted source license agreements, the cmdlet will hang indefinitely due to source agreements not having been accepted.

+Available workarounds include:
+* Running another cmdlet that invokes correctly-behaving WinGet behavior (ex: `Get-WinGetPackage`)
+* Manually accepting the source agreement via the WinGet CLI

+After WinGet v1.3 is generally available with the bug fixed, a new version of this module will be released to resolve this issue.

 ## Legal and Licensing
 Cobalt is licensed under the [MIT license](./LICENSE.txt).